Manage nuisance calls

 - Canceling AT&T Call Protect deletes your settings, including your block list.

-- To cancel Call Protect from your wireless account, access your settings by opening Overflow.
-Look for it in the corner.
+- To cancel Call Protect from your wireless account, access your settings by opening Overflow (bottom right corner).
 Select Manage Account and tap Remove service.

-- Just deleting the app from your device won’t automatically remove the service.
+- Deleting the app from your device won’t automatically remove the service.